-My book, provisionally titled Reluctant Reception: Refugees, Migration and Governance in the Middle East and North Africa, examines why a host state treats migrant and refugee groups inclusively, exclusively, or without any direct engagement—what I call 'strategic indifference.'
+My forthcoming book, Reluctant Reception: Refugees, Migration and Governance in the Middle East and North Africa, examines why a host state treats migrant and refugee groups inclusively, exclusively, or without any direct engagement—what I call 'strategic indifference.'
 More specifically, it provides a better understanding of when a new migration or refugee receiving country comes to conceive of itself as a host state, and what factors—security-related, economic, diplomatic, or societal—cause host state policy toward migrants and refugees to change over time.

 While the answers to these questions have been expounded upon in the context of the Global North, it is unclear to what extent these explanations can travel to the Global South where host states may have illiberal or semi-authoritarian government systems in place and lower state capacity.
 I argue that current classifications of migrant and refugee engagement in Global South host states mistake the absence of formal policy and law for neglect.
 I propose the concept of ‘strategic indifference,’ meaning that states experiencing increasing numbers of migrants and refugees will proclaim to be indifferent to this development, thereby inviting international organizations and local NGOs to step in and provide services to these populations on the state’s behalf.
 By allowing migrants and refugees to